 |Withdrawals||Free of charge||Free of charge|

 Pepperstone is a leading CFD and forex broker with trustworthy customer service.
 It has a transparent account opening process and fees policy.
-Pepperstone has top-tier licenses from the FCA, ASIC, and DFSA.
+Pepperstone has top-tier licenses from the ASIC, FCA, DFSA, CySEC, CMA, SCB and BaFIN.
 We recommend it for traders at all levels, from casual to professional.